Social Media Management Pricing: What Are the Costs for 2024?

 If you’re looking for a complete marketing powerhouse, HubSpot’s Marketing Hub Professional plan ($800 per month) caters for up to 50 social accounts.
 You can really scale up your social media content output, publishing a maximum of 10,000 posts per month.
 It’s also worth noting that you’ll have to pay a one-off $3,000 onboarding fee with this plan.

-Social media marketing should be a key pillar in your digital marketing cost strategy because you need it to deliver measurable results like improved conversions and more website traffic.
-You'll often pay for social media marketing services on a monthly retainer, ensuring you have a regular set of services for a fixed, predictable rate.
+You’ll often pay for social media marketing services on a monthly retainer, ensuring you have a regular set of services for a fixed, predictable rate.
+Some agencies have fixed monthly price plans, while others offer tailored solutions.

 Below we’ve outlined some examples of monthly costs for social media marketing companies with good reputations: